Characterising semi-Clifford gates using algebraic sets: Introduction

 In order to establish our result for infinitely many dimensions simultaneously, our mathematical arguments are necessarily highly abstract.
 We anticipate that our methods (and their theoretical justification) are applicable more widely within quantum information and beyond.

 We first transform our original question into one about two systems of polynomial equations over the finite field $\Z_d$.
 That is, we show that is sufficient to prove our theorem for a subset of two-qudit third-level gates that can be described by solutions to a family $\mathcal{F}_1$ of polynomials over $\Z_d$.
-Next, we show that those solutions that describe semi-Clifford third-level gates must satisfy an additional family $\mathcal{F}_2$.
+Next, we show that those solutions of $\mathcal{F}_1$ that satisfy an additional family $\mathcal{F}_2$ must describe semi-Clifford third-level gates.
 It is therefore sufficient to establish that the radical ideals of the the generated ideals $(\mathcal{F}_1), (\mathcal{F}_1 \cup \mathcal{F}_2) \subseteq \Z_d[x_1,...x_n]$ coincide.

 In theory, this can be verified computationally using Gr\"obner bases.
 In practice, the polynomial systems $\mathcal{F}_1, \mathcal{F}_2$ may be too complex to practically compute.
 This is the case in our problem and we supply the necessary methods for simplifying them.
+One technique we employ is to rewrite a system of polynomial equations as an inhomogeneous linear system over the field of fractions of a polynomial ring.
+This allows us to consider a weakened polynomial system which results from imposing that this linear system is consistent, thereby reducing the number of variables and rendering our computations feasible.

 The analysis of our simplified equations naturally benefits from the application of geometric intuition.

-Our result then follows from showing that two geometric spaces (specifically, \emph{algebraic sets}), one arising from the set of third-level gates and the other from its subset of semi-Clifford gates, share the same set of (rational) points.
-Using \emph{schemes}, an even more abstract notion of geometric space, we are to able establish our result for all prime dimensions with only one series of computations.
+Although the weakened polynomial system introduces extraneous components to its space of solutions, we are able to show that these components are disjoint with the original polynomial system on rational points.
+Our result follows from showing that two geometric spaces (specifically, \emph{algebraic sets}), one arising from the set of third-level gates and the other from its subset of semi-Clifford gates, share the same set of (rational) points.

+Using \emph{schemes}, an even more abstract notion of geometric space, we are to able establish our result for all odd prime dimensions with only one series of computations on polynomial systems with coefficients in $\Z[1/2]$.